DISCOUNTFREE DELIVERY FOR ORDERS OVER £100

 The Falanghina grape is a variety thought to derive from the ancient Greek-Balkan strains and takes its name from the Italian “falanga”, the stake supporting the vines.

 Falanghina berries are white in colour and medium-sized, with a regular, spheroid shape and a thick, firm skin of greyish-yellow.
 Leaves are small to medium-sized, and wedge-shaped.
-With a high yield and a consistent productivity, the Falanghina variety usually matures in the latter weeks of September.
+With a high yield and a consistent productivity, the Falanghina usually matures in the latter weeks of September.
 The grape manages to retain its main characteristics, even when grown and cultivated in different climates and terrain types.

 Falangina wines tend to be straw coloured, pale white wine, with hues of green with a fruity and fresh nose and a velvety and delicate palate.
 In the last few years, wooden aged Falanghina have started to appear with discreet success.